lluque42/push_swap/README.md

-as well as the mean of the pos_when_ordered of the elements still in stack A, determines if either the top A element, the next-to-top A element, the bottom A element, and the next_to_bottom A element (???????????) will be push to B. Pre-sorting ends when only three elements remain in stack A.
+as well as the mean of the pos_when_ordered of the elements still in stack A, determines if either the top A element, the next-to-top A element, the bottom A element, and the next_to_bottom A element (???????????) will be push to B. Pre-sorting ends after sortin the only three remaining elements in stack A which will serve as the reference for the next stage where the elements in stack B are pushed to A according to the costs analysis.